Investigation into Royal Mail’s compliance with the safeguard price control placed on second class letters

 |Case closed||10 July 2020|

-This investigation is examining Royal Mail’s compliance with the second class safeguard price control cap, imposed on Royal Mail in Designated Universal Service Provider (‘DUSP’) condition 2.2.2.
+This investigation has examined Royal Mail’s compliance with the second class safeguard price control cap, imposed on Royal Mail in Designated Universal Service Provider (‘DUSP’) condition 2.2.2.

 |Relevant legal provision(s)||

 DUSP condition 2.2.2, and Schedule 7 to the Postal Services Act 2011